Did you know you can send direct mail to your customers and you don’t need their explicit consent?

 Your Responsibilities to Remain Compliant

-Legitimate interest has some great benefits for businesses who use direct mail.
+Legitimate interest has some great benefits for businesses who use Mailing Services to reach their audience.
 With consent, subscribers can opt-out at any time.
 With legitimate interest, you aren’t subject to the whim of the customer with greater control and security over who gets your mail.

 Taking away the need for obtaining consent means customers aren’t responsible for the use of their data: you are.
 So it’s your job to show how your interests are balanced with that of the individual.